 I ran out of my meds last week.
 The doctor closed for carnival weekend and I forgot to factor that in.
 I figured a couple days without my meds wouldn’t hurt, right?

 I’ve been on anti-depressants for 6 years now.
-I KNOW I need the stuff.
+I know I need the stuff.
 Yet every time I come close to running out, I push back on getting a timely refill.
 Like I can force myself to do without it until the very last day or something.
 Like last-minute (ill-advised) heroics can take away the fact that the depression I live with is due to a chemical imbalance in my brain.

-I like to think I’m pretty self-aware and knowledgeable about my shit.
+I like to think I’m pretty self-aware and knowledgeable about my stuff.
 I like to think I take good care of myself and walk my talk.
 I like to think that I’m making progress, that I’m not limited or defined by the state of my mental health.
 I like to think that I’m doing OK.

 Of course I can “do without it” if I really want to, but why would I want to?
 There’s a huge difference between the bubbly girl who’s on it and the lethargic zombie who schleps around without it.

 As you may or may not know, I decided to start writing my book this weekend (woohoo!).
 I spread the word on Facebook and Twitter, and promptly started typing up my notes from the all the content I’ve written in my journals; 11 notebooks’ worth of content, to be precise.
-I was all fired up and ready to go and by God, I was gonna make it happen.
+I was all fired up and ready to go and by gosh, I was gonna make it happen.

 Then my mood crashed and I could barely bring myself to talk to anybody, much less continue on my first major writing project.
-Like, I wondered what the fuck I was thinking going public with my declaration and second-guessing myself 2 days later just because I ran out of medicine to prop me up.
+Like, I wondered what the heck I was thinking going public with my declaration and second-guessing myself 2 days later just because I ran out of medicine to prop me up.

 But that’s what happens when you live with depression.
 That’s what happens when you have to psyche yourself up every day.
-That’s what happens when you have to choose between lethargy and activity, between numbness and being able to give a fuck, between livin’ loud & proud and barely living at all.
+That’s what happens when you have to choose between lethargy and activity, between numbness and being able to give a fig, between livin’ loud & proud and barely living at all.

 Here’s the humbling truth about living on anti-depressants: